 Richard J. Wehle School of Business

-Dr. Daniel Borgia, Dean of the Richard J. Wehle School of Business
+Dr. Denise Rotondo, Dean of the Richard J. Wehle School of Business

-Laura McEwen, Assistant Dean and Director of Graduate Business Programs
+Laura McEwen, Associate Dean and Director of Graduate Business Programs

 The Richard J. Wehle School of Business is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
 Accreditation by AACSB is the hallmark of excellence in management education, and has been earned by less than five percent of the world's business programs.
-Today, there are 761 business schools in 52 countries and territories that maintain AACSB Accreditation.
 It represents the highest standard of achievement for business schools worldwide.
 Programs receiving AACSB International accreditation have superior faculty, high-caliber teaching, and meaningful interaction between students and faculty.
 All students earning degrees in business are required to participate in assessment exercises appropriate for meeting accreditation requirements.

 The Jesuit Consortium (JEBNET), of which Canisius is a member, allows MBA students from another Jesuit institution to readily transfer coursework upon approval of the program director.

 The Wehle School of Business at Canisius College houses a chapter of Beta Gamma Sigma .
-Beta Gamma Sigma is the premier honor society recognizing business excellence.
+Beta Gamma Sigma is the premier honor society recognizing achievement in business education. .
 Lifetime members of the Society have earned the right to be considered the "Best in Business."
 Students who graduate in the top 20 percent of their class are eligible for membership.

 The Women's Business Center